Fair Trade at RMIT

 After the cotton goes through production into cotton yarn it is made into our hoodies by a garment factory certified by Fairtrade USA.
 The factory is family-owned and the cotton farmers also have a stake in the factory to ensure they receive funds from the garment production.
 The workers receive fair wages, good working conditions with plenty of light and air coolers, fire, health and safety regulations, and additional benefits such as subsidised food from a canteen, bonuses, paid holidays, and training.
 They have a strong workers union that negotiates on their behalf, and they also have a democratically elected Fair Trade Committee.
 This committee is formed of worker representatives and they decide what to spend the Fair Trade premium on, which is a community development fund provided by sales of Fair Trade garments.

 RMIT’s Fair Trade/organic tees , Raglan Hoodie, College Jacket and Varsity Jacket

-The cotton is made into fabric, which is then made into these products for RMIT.
-The factory that produces the products is Fair Trade and also supports other ethical and organic initiatives.
-They are strongly committed to creating a safe and supportive community and workplace for their workers.
+The cotton is made into fabric, which is then made into products for RMIT.
+The factory that produces these products is Fair Trade and also supports other ethical and organic initiatives.
+They are strongly committed to creating a safe and supportive community and workplace for their workers

 A fair cup of coffee

-Visit RUSU Realfoods in Building 8 to try their coffee from Amelia Franklin.
-Amelia Franklin are not-for-profit company, all of their packaging is compostable, they run on 70-80% wind turbine/solar panels, they are Fair Trade and organic and they invest money into educating women in Papua New Guinea.
-They even use their coffee waste in their community garden.
+Visit one of RMIT's Student Union Realfoods cafes on campus and try their coffee from Amelia Franklin; a not-for-profit company.
+All of Amelia Franklin's packaging is compostable, they even use their coffee waste in their community garden.
+They run on 70-80% wind turbine/solar panels, are Fair Trade, organic and invest money into educating women in Papua New Guinea.

 Fair Trade on campus